Fifteen Years of Experience

 DIRECTOR, INCLUSIVE PHILANTHROPY

-I am the first person to be in this role at Planned Parenthood Federation of America.
-It has been exciting to lift a program off of the ground that has the potential to shift the culture within Planned Parenthood at such a critical time.
-Inclusive Philanthropy is not a one-size-fits all model, but our program is working towards comprehensive solutions that will change the future of philanthropy.
-For example, I am creating a framework for the national office and our affiliates called, the "ABC's of Inclusive Philanthropy" to showcase that critical steps must be taken before launching a donors of color fundraising program: Assessment & readiness, Buy-in from Board, leadership & staff, and Community engagement.
+I was the first person to be in this role at Planned Parenthood Federation of America.
+It was exciting to lift a program off of the ground that has the potential to shift the culture within Planned Parenthood at such a critical time.
+Inclusive Philanthropy is not a one-size-fits all model, but PPFA's program is working towards comprehensive solutions that will change the future of philanthropy.
+In my role there, I created a framework for the national office and our affiliates called, the "ABC's of Inclusive Philanthropy" to showcase that critical steps must be taken before launching a donors of color fundraising program: Assessment & readiness, Buy-in from Board, leadership & staff, and Community engagement.
 Diving into these areas before D - donors is instrumental for culture change.

 April 2018 - Dec.
 2019